-Creation of the regiment
+Creation of the 11th Foreign Infantry Regiment

-Composition of the 11e REI in November 1939
+Composition of the 11e REI in November 1939:

 - Commander : Colonel Maire

-- Military staff/HQ : Major Robitaille
+- Military Staff/HQ : Major Robitaille

 - HQ Company : Captain Perret

-- Service Company : Captain Chiron
+- Logistics Company : Captain Chiron

-- Engine Company : Captain Costa
+- Motorized Company : Captain Costa

 - 1st Battalion : Major Auffrey